webworker01/walletworker/README.md

 ## Potential Future Enhancements

-I need to make sure everything is solid with the current features before adding on much more, but some thoughts:
+I need to make sure everything is solid with the current features before adding on much more, but some thoughts if there's demand for this program:

 * Better formatting of RPC results
+* Learning mode - display all RPC calls to the screen so you can see the commands being used
 * Wallet.dat encryption (This needs to be tested with Agama, but most likely will cause compatibility issues)
 * Possibly some BarterDex integration
 * [Bitcoin](https://bitcoin.org) and other BTC compatibles support